34 – Forward–backward hand movement in forward bend (Zengo shotei undō)¶

 The starting position is heisoku dachi.

 The upper body bends forward from the hips (koshi) until the hands reach the floor.
-The legs are kept as straight as control allows, and the spine remains long.
+The legs remain as straight as control allows, and the back remains long.

 The palms are placed on the floor.